fmichonneau/docker/backup-nextcloud/README.md

 This Docker image provides a backup service to backup Nextcloud data and PostgreSQL database.
 The service can be added into a docker stack with a PostgreSQL instance to backup the database periodically.

+When a new backup is made, files from the older backups are hard-linked.
+This keeps the increments small because they only contain the delta from the previous backup.

 ## Features

-- Backup PostgreSQL database
+- PostgreSQL database dumps using `pg_dump`
-- Backup Nextcloud files
+- Incremental Nextcloud file backup using `rsync`
+- Configurable Cronjob
-- Cron Job
+- Configurable rotations

+This service doesn't provide any restore function yet.

 ## Environment

-- CRON_PERIOD - Cron timer settings
+- CRON_PERIOD - Cron expression
 - POSTGRES_HOST - PostgreSQL database server
 - POSTGRES_DB - Database name
 - POSTGRES_USER - Database user
 - POSTGRES_PASSWORD - Database password
-- NEXTCLOUD_VOLUME - Nextcloud files directory
+- NEXTCLOUD_VOLUME - Nextcloud files directory (usually `/var/www/html`)
-- BACKUP_ROTATIONS - Number of backups to be kept locally (default 5)
+- BACKUP_ROTATIONS - Number of backups to be kept locally (default 4)

-All backups are located in `/backups`.
-Each backup has a date prefix `2019-05-19T20.48.nextcloud.tag.gz`.
+All backups are located in `/backups/backups`.
+Dumps are saved under `/backup/dumps`.
+They are excluded from the rotation.

 ### Scripts